sharpstream/laravel-acr-cloud/README.md

 ### Compatibility

-This package is using the ACR Cloud php 7.2 executible.
+This package is using the ACRCloud php 7.2 executible.
 This requires Laravel 5.6 or greater

 ### Composer